 It is safe to say, you can’t blame the business, you must blame the process.
 Managing people can be a full-time job, look at the number of HR people needed to manage full-time employees (~1.08 per 100).
 So why is it when it comes to non-employees, companies have little to no investment in people and the market has yet to create a solution to address.
 Until now that is, but we will get to that in a bit, first let’s look at what is really happening.

-In the past 24 months here is what 98% of the companies we talked to have told us about managing non-employees.
+In the past 24 months the majority of companies we talked shared the following about managing non-employees:

-- We built a homegrown system to address non-employees years ago but the person who originally designed the system is long gone, it is built on an old programming language and there is no one in the organization that knows the code.
+- We built a homegrown system to address non-employees years ago but the person who originally designed the system is long gone, it is built for at the time business requirement, it is built on an old programming language and there is no one in the organization that knows the code.
 We are stuck with outdated processes that address only a portion of our non-employees, have created countless workarounds and customization to other systems and still barely address the needs of the business.

-- Requires unique skillset to build and maintain.
+- Requires specialized skillset to build and maintain.